Alamantus/Lexiconga/README.md

 The **Delete Current Dictionary** button will permanently and irretrievably delete the currently loaded dictionary from your account!
 Be careful with that one.
 After deleting, you will then be prompted to either select another dictionary to load or create a new one, _or_ if you have no other dictionaries, immediately create a new one for you.

 #### Public Dictionaries
 When a dictionary is marked as public, you can share its public link and allow anyone to view its contents without being able to make changes.
 The dictionary's description and the search/filter area is visible by default, and the viewer can scroll through or search your dictionary without being able to make changes.
+Public dictionaries also have the ability to share specific word entries using the "➦" buttons in each word box.
+When viewing a word, the search/filter options are not available, but anyone can still read the dictionary's description.

 To log in or create an account when viewing a dictionary, you need to go back to the main Lexiconga page.
 You can get there by clicking either the logo or the "Go Home" button.
+Or, if you are the owner of the dictionary and are currently logged in, the "Go Home" button will be replaced with an "Edit Dictionary" button, and you can click that to change your current dictionary adn start editing it.

 ### Forgot Your Password?
 If you forget your password, you can request a password reset email by clicking the "Forgot Password" button on the "Log In/Create Account" button entering the email address associated with your account and clicking "Email Password Reset Key".
 This will send an email (_check your spam_) with a link that will allow you to reset your password.
 When you go to the link provided, you'll be able to enter a new password that you can log in with.